Moving to Dubai from the UK? Here’s everything you need to know

 The Work Visa is one of the most popular visa types for those looking to move from the UK to Dubai.
 It’s a residence visa for working in the UAE and has four types, including standard work visas, green visas, freelancer visa and domestic worker visas.

-- Standard work visas are issued to employees in both the government and private sectors.
+- Standard work visas and work permits are issued to employees in both the government and private sectors.

 - Green visas are granted to skilled workers for five years, and it does not require a sponsor or employer.